-Imagine the benefits – for Lakewood Ranch residents – and our society at large, if…
+Imagine the benefits – for Greater Gulf Coast residents – and our society at large, if…

 There was a way to determine and monitor risk for brain disease at various points in our lives through a blood test or picture of our brains.